What is data warehousing in Microsoft Fabric?

-Automatically generated schema in the SQL Endpoint of the Lakehouse
+Automatically generated schema in the SQL analytics endpoint of the Lakehouse

-The SQL Endpoint manages the automatically generated tables so the workspace users can't modify them.
+The SQL analytics endpoint manages the automatically generated tables so the workspace users can't modify them.
 Users can enrich the database model by adding their own SQL schemas, views, procedures, and other database objects.

-For every Delta table in your Lakehouse, the SQL Endpoint automatically generates one table.
+For every Delta table in your Lakehouse, the SQL analytics endpoint automatically generates one table.

-Tables in the SQL Endpoint are created with a delay.
+Tables in the SQL analytics endpoint are created with a delay.
 Once you create or update Delta Lake folder/table in the lake, the warehouse table that references the lake data won't be immediately created/refreshed.
 The changes will be applied in the warehouse after 5-10 seconds.

-For autogenerated schema data types for the SQL Endpoint, see Data types in Microsoft Fabric.
+For autogenerated schema data types for the SQL analytics endpoint, see Data types in Microsoft Fabric.